ajnelson/regxml_extractor/README.md

 A version of Hivex that generates RegXML can be found [here](https://github.com/ajnelson/hivex.git), in the branch '`regxml`'.
 Package dependencies are equivalent to the [upstream hivex](https://github.com/libguestfs/hivex.git).

 Building in OS X is a slight bit trickier.
-You can skip to the OS X subsection and ignore this section.
+You can skip to the OS X subsection and ignore the Linux instructions.

-Git source can be retrieved with:

-    git clone --branch=nelson_ifip12 https://github.com/ajnelson/hivex.git
-    cd hivex
-    git checkout nelson_ifip12

-To build hivex, you must have the following packages installed (assuming a default environment for the named distros):
+To build hivex from a tarball, you must have the following packages installed (assuming a default environment for the named distros):

 * Fedora Core 16, 17: gcc libxml2-devel python-devel
 * Ubuntu 12.04: libxml2-dev python-dev
 * OS X: (see OS X section)

-To build from tarballs, run from the extracted source directory:
+With those prerequisites installed, run the normal building commands from the extracted source directory:

     ./configure && make && sudo make install

 (`./configure --prefix=foo` does not work, unfortunately; but if you do not have `sudo` rights, the `hivexml` program can be executed in-place from `xml/hivexml`.)

+#### Hivex from Git

 To build from Git source, also include these packages: